Lesson 2 - Conditional, Functions, User-input and Errors

 ImportantExercise

 Modify the previous code so that instead of having 3 lists maxima_suspicious_files, minima_suspicious_files and normal_files you have only one dictionnary, called classify_files.
 The values of the dictionary should be a list containing the name of the files, and the keys should be one of the following strings: "suspicious maxima", "suspicious minima" or "normal".
+How many files falls into each category?

 You can initialize the dictionnary like so: